 The candidates will contribute to the existing BSc program Mechanical Engineering and the MSc program Mechanical Engineering within the department.
 The candidates will be supported in obtaining the University Teaching Qualification (‘BKO’).
 Next to teaching, the candidates will guide and supervise BSc and MSc students with their graduation projects and PhD students under the projects in the sections Mechanics of Materials, Polymer Technology, or Microsystems.

-Four (4) positions of 1.0 fte are financed by the Mechanical Engineering Department.
+The positions are financed by the Mechanical Engineering Department.
 The candidates will vigorously work on pursuing research grants from different sources, both national funds from the science foundation (TTW, NWO), but also European grants, including ERC grants.
 Experienced section members will guide younger candidates in writing proposals.

 The candidate’s group will be embedded in the Materials Technology institute (MaTe) within the University.
 The groups will also be embedded in one or more of the national research schools Engineering Mechanics (EM), Eindhoven Polymer Laboratories (EPL) and J.M.
 Burgerscentrum (JMBC).